josephwright/josephwright.github.io/_posts/2018-11-26-blog-on-the-move.md

 ## What's missing?

-Exporting the content doesn't deal wit the website style, nor does it include comments.
+Exporting the content doesn't deal with the website style, nor does it include comments.
 The latter don't work in Jekyll directly, though one can use [Disqus](https://disqus.com/).
 I decided against that for the present: I don't really need a discussion system for my blog.